Wills, Probate and Charity

-Catherine joined Fiona Bruce LLP as a trainee solicitor and qualified in March 2016.
+Catherine joined Fiona Bruce Solicitors as a Trainee Solicitor and qualified in March 2016.
 Catherine now advises on a breadth of charity, private client and property matters.

 Catherine takes a keen interest in the advancement of future lawyers.
 She mentors current law students and assists the firm in organising the student work experience programme.